vassiaL/pub-liakonimodirshanechi2021-NC/readme.md

 julia> NonstationaryModelLearning.runner_compare()

-Note that the simulations would take long, so the number of steps are different from the ones used in the paper.
+Note that the simulations would take long, so the settings are different from the ones used in the paper. \
-Uncomment first lines in runner_compare() in the run_comparisons.jl file to replicate the paper's simulations.
+Uncomment the marked lines in the run_comparisons.jl file to replicate the paper's simulations. \
-Parameters of the environments and of the learning algorithms can also be changed in the run_comparisons.jl file.
+Parameters of the environments and of the learning algorithms can also be changed in the same file.

 Otherwise, a good place to start with the learning algorithms and the environments is the examples.jl file.

-The naming convention of the algorithms are same as used in the paper.
+The naming convention of the algorithms are same as used in the paper. \
 The Categorical task (section 2.3.2) is called "Multinomial" in the code.

 ## Code